-University faculty jobs include both 2-year and 4-year undergraduate colleges and universities, as well as graduate and doctoral level programs.
-University faculty are responsible for providing coursework to students in their department and oftentimes conduct research in their field as well.
+University faculty jobs include both 2-year and 4-year undergraduate colleges and universities, as well as graduate and doctoral-level programs.
+Psychologists with Psy.D. degrees often teach part-time in graduate psychology programs in their areas of clinical specialization.

 - The average annual wage for Clinical, Counseling, and School Psychologists in California is $94,910 **

 - California has the nation's highest employment demand for graduates of Psychology doctoral programs *